 If you struggle to find that balance, we’ve created the ultimate festival packing guide to help you make your next festival stress-free so you can spend less time setting up and more time enjoying the party.

-Step #1: Consider the kind of festival you are attending.
+Step #1: Consider the kind of festival you are attending

 If it’s a city fest that only lasts one day, chances are you can get away with some sun protection, water bottle, cash, and not much else.
-Consider a small backpack to hide your goodies in, or if you’re traveling really light, a fun purse to bring some extra style to your festival outfit.
+Consider a small backpack to hide your goodies in, or if you’re travelling really light, a fun purse to bring some extra style to your festival outfit.
 After all, you didn’t spend hours searching for the perfect steeze for nothing, right?

 If you’re headed away for the weekend your packing list is about to get significantly longer.
 Before you make any decisions on exactly what kind of set-up you’re going to need, it’s best to check the weather forecast for where you’re heading.
 If it’s nothing but blue skies ahead then you can get away with packing a little bit lighter than you could if the forecast predicts downpours and rainy days.